-Zolt’s Activity Score is a personalized daily measurement of your physical movement and exercise intensity.
-It analyzes your movement, workouts, heart rate data, and calorie expenditure to provide a comprehensive view of your daily physical activity levels.
+Zolt's Activity Score is a daily measurement of your physical movement and exercise.
+It combines your daily movement with structured workouts, using heart rate data and calorie expenditure to provide a comprehensive view of your activity levels.

 Understanding Your Activity Score